Evaluate The Integral By Changing To Spherical Coordinates

 J = ρ² sin φ

-This means that the volume element dV = dx dy dz in Cartesian coordinates transforms to dV = ρ² sin φ dρ dθ dφ in spherical coordinates.
+What this tells us is the volume element dV = dx dy dz in Cartesian coordinates transforms to dV = ρ² sin φ dρ dθ dφ in spherical coordinates.
 Forgetting the Jacobian is a common mistake that leads to incorrect results.

 Evaluating Integrals in Spherical Coordinates: A Step-by-Step Guide